All right, Hour 2, Sean Hannity Show, 800-941-SEAN.

 It's the issue that Americans are almost least concerned about.

-They're on the wrong side of every single issue, and they're making everything worse.
+They are on the wrong side of every single issue, and they're making everything worse.

-Uh anyway, we have to run.
+Anyway, we have to run.

-We appreciate you being with us as always.
+We appreciate you being with us, as always.

-I want to remind you about our friends at Henry Repeating Arms.
+If you want to be a part of the program, I want to remind you about our friends at Henry Repeating Arms.

 Because if you spend your hard-earned money on a Henry, I assure you we will do whatever it takes to make sure that you're happy with your Henry.